What are you teaching your child today?

 This is a unique feature to Playing Preschool from other online homeschool preschool options.
 The lessons grow as your child grows.

 For example, math activities in Year 1, Unit 1 focus on numbers 1-5.
 In unit 19, the focus is on numbers 1-12.
-The following year, they’re counting groups of 20 and joining numbers togethers.
+The following year, they’re counting groups of 20 and joining numbers together.

 This program as a clear scope and sequence.
 The Unit 19 activities are a lot more challenging than Unit 1 activities – and they should be!